siddhant-khisty/events/hashnode/README.md

   <img width="48%" src="../assets/hashnode/Track_4.png" />
 </p>

-For the special track, share your expereinces during KubeCon NA 2022, and you can win a [LFX Training Voucher](https://lfx.linuxfoundation.org/tools/training-portal/) worth $499!
+For the special track, share your experiences during KubeCon NA 2022, and you can win a [LFX Training Voucher](https://lfx.linuxfoundation.org/tools/training-portal/) worth $499!

 ## General info
 👉 If you want to get your blogs reviewed by the community members, drop a link to your published blog in the discord server

 👉 If you have questions related to the challenge, drop them in the discord server

-If you have any questions about the event, drop a message in our [Discord Server](https://discord.com/invite/wemakedevs)
+If you have any questions about the event, drop a message on our [Discord Server](https://discord.com/invite/wemakedevs)

 ## Previous winners